-\$10.00 Abandoned During Textbook Check-in Severe Spine and/or Cover Damage Replacement cost of book Stolen/Lost Replacement cost of book After receiving a textbook, the student must carefully inspect its condition.
+After receiving a textbook, the student must carefully inspect its condition.
 The student has five (5) school days after receiving a textbook to report damage to the library.
 After this grace period, the student and parent/guardian are liable for all damages.

 It is required that all library books and/or textbooks be returned either at the end of the school year or at the time a student checks out of school during a school year.
 If a textbook is lost or stolen, the student will be charged the replacement cost of the book.
 If the book is found within one year from the date the book was marked lost, a student may get a refund if found in good condition minus any late fees.
 All books not returned by the last day of school, or at the time a student checks out of school, will have an overdue charge of \$5.00 per book.
 Students who change courses are responsible for returning the textbook/novel at the time of transfer.
 Students enrolled in semester-long courses must return their textbooks at the end of the semester and class novels must be returned on the scheduled return date for that class: failure to do either will result in a \$5.00 late fee.
 Failure to do so will result in a \$5.00 late fee.
-Students expelled or suspended from school may return their textbooks or library books to the District Instructional Media Center located at 1975 W. Lowell Ave., Tracy, CA, Failure to do so may result in the book being marked lost or having a late fee assigned.
+Students expelled or suspended from school may return their textbooks or library books to the District Instructional Media Center located at 1975 W. Lowell Ave., Tracy, CA. Failure to do so may result in the book being marked lost or having a late fee assigned.

-The District cannot accept textbooks or library books purchased from outside sources, e.g., or as well as co-curricular and extra-curricular events.
+The District cannot accept textbooks or library books purchased from outside sources, e.g., Amazon, Barnes and Noble.

-Students owing fines are not allowed to participate in school sponsored after-school activities diploma, and transcripts will be held from students and parents/guardians until the lost or damaged book is either returned or the fee is paid.
+Students owing fines are not allowed to participate in school sponsored after-school activities or co-curricular and extra-curricular events.

+A student's grades, high school diploma, and transcripts will be held from students and parents/guardians until the lost or damaged book is either returned or the fee is paid.
 Upon return of the book in good condition or payment of the fee, the student's diploma will be released.
-If a book is misplaced and then found at a later date, the student may return it for release of the diploma only within one year's by paying the replacement cost of the book plus all fees.
+If a book is misplaced and then found at a later date, the student may return it for release of the diploma only within one year's time (June of the following year).
+After a year, the student may receive his/her diploma only by paying the replacement cost of the book plus all fees.
 (Education Code 48904(b))